 In accord with PBP, the slope that would most significantly influence fire behaviour was determined over a distance of 100 m from the boundary of the proposed development where the vegetation was found.
-This assessment was made with from a desktop analysis of 2 m contours.
-The subject land is gently sloping downwards from west to east, and both the land under the grassland vegetation to both the north and south lies on a slight cross-slope gradient, falling within the PBP category '>0-5 degrees downslope'.
+This assessment was made from a desktop analysis of 2 m contours.
+The subject land is gently sloping downwards from west to east.
+The land under the grassland vegetation to the south lies on a slight cross-slope gradient, falling within the PBP category '>0-5 degrees downslope'.